DaRk5750/Node-Documentation/README.md

 # Project Title

 Some important topic of Node js.
-We Discuss about code and syntrax that we forget early.
+We Discuss about code and syntrax that we forget easily.